How to apply for a grant

 Trustees meet 3 times a year to consider applications, usually in spring, summer and autumn.

-The next Trustee meeting will be held on Monday 17th July 2017.
-The deadline for receiving completed applications for this meeting is 3pm on Friday 16th of June 2017.
+The next Trustee meeting will be held on Tuesday 26th of March 2019.
+The deadline for receiving completed applications for this meeting has now passed.
+The summer meeting date will be decided at the Trustee meeting in March and posted on this website.

 Due to a large number of applications received on or near the deadline date, it is not always possible to process these requests in time for the Trustee meeting, especially if these applications are incomplete.
 It is therefore advised to send your application well ahead of the deadline date.